7h0ma5/ix64/notes.md

 - difference iret/iretq?
-- why there is 0x18 bytes to mutch on the stack after an interrupt
+- why there is 0x18 bytes to much on the stack after an interrupt